Commonwealth of the Philippines: Creation

-Pre-War
+Pre-war

-The new government embarked on ambitious nation-building policies in preparation for economic and political independence.
-These included national defense (such as the National Defense Act of 1935, which organized a conscription for service in the country), greater control over the economy, the perfection of democratic institutions, reforms in education, improvement of transport, the promotion of local capital, and industrialization.
+The new Commonwealth government embarked on ambitious nation-building policies in preparation for economic and political independence.
+These included national defense (such as the National Defense Act of 1935, which organized conscription in the country), greater control over the economy, the perfection of democratic institutions, education reforms, the improvement of transport, the promotion of local capital, and industrialization.

-However, uncertainties, especially in the diplomatic and military situation in Southeast Asia, in the level of U.S. commitment to the future Republic of the Philippines, and in the economy due to the Great Depression, proved to be major problems.
-The situation was further complicated by the presence of agrarian unrest, and of power struggles between Osmeña and Quezon, especially after Quezon was permitted to be re-elected after one six-year term.
+However, several uncertainties proved to be major problems, especially the diplomatic and military situation in Southeast Asia, the level of U.S. commitment to the eventual Republic of the Philippines, and economic factors due to the Great Depression.
+The situation was further complicated by the presence of agrarian unrest and power struggles between Osmeña and Quezon, especially after Quezon was permitted re-election after a six-year term.

-A proper evaluation of the policies' effectiveness or failure is difficult due to Japanese invasion and occupation during World War II.
+A proper evaluation of the policies' effectiveness or failure is difficult due to the Japanese invasion and occupation during World War II.